Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 When `InitRDRAM` returns zero or a positive value:

 - The actual return value and `RDRAM OK` are displayed.
-- The destructive 32 MiB memory sweep is skipped.
+- The destructive 32 MiB memory sweep is skipped in the normal version ( not skipped in the "forced sweep" version).
 - `CH.
 A` and `CH.
 B` display `REPORTED GOOD`.
 - `NG RATE A` and `NG RATE B` display `--`, because the diagnostic did not measure a mismatch rate.